Fresnel Lenses and Zone Plates

 Zone Plate Demonstration

 figure 9.
-View from the camera in figure 8 as the zone plate is moved back and forth in the path of the light.
+View from the camera in figure 7 as the Guckel zone plate is moved back and forth in the path of the light.

 If you are interested in further information, have questions, comments, or would like to use this material please contact the author.

-You might also be interested in having a look at Integral MicroOptics - a novel optical computing architecture elsewhere on this site.
+You might also be interested in having a look at Integral MicroOptics - A Novel Optical Computing Architecture elsewhere on this site for continued discussion and practical applications.